stephenlb/pubnub-mongo-pipe/blog.md

 We'll walk through the methods for getting you started and how to hook up the stream to your iPhone app.
-You can fast-track the tutorial and go strait to the GitHub Repository or install the pacakges for node or ruby.
+You can fast-track the tutorial and go strait to the GitHub Repository or `gem install mongopipe` pacakge for ruby.

 ### GitHub Repository